rasoulbsd/v2ray-docker-compose/README.md

 ### V2Ray as Relay for Outline

-The "V2Ray as Relay for Outline" solution is stable, fast, easy to set up, and **highly recommended**.
+The "V2Ray as Relay for Outline" configuration is stable, fast, easy to set up, and **highly recommended**.

 It allows you to use Outline proxy tools to support the **Shadowsocks** protocol and provides the user-friendly Outline Client application for users, along with the Outline Manager app for setting up servers, creating and managing users, and tracking their traffic.